 Finally, if charges are filed by the District Attorney don’t feel that all is lost.
 It isn’t.
 Simply because the charges were filed doesn’t make them true.
 You still are entitled to a jury trial and the right to have your “day in court”.
 Remember, you don’t have to prove your innocence, the burden is on the prosecutor to prove your guilt beyond a reasonable doubt to all twelve members of the jury.
 Some of the issues we discussed above could lead to reasonable doubt and result in a not guilty verdict.
 Even if the facts are stacked against you it is still possible to get the charges reduced to an infraction or even dismissed completely.
 If you have no significant criminal history it is possible to resolve the matter pursuant to Penal Code 1377 & 1378.
 This section of the Penal Code allows the court to dismiss charges with the consent of the District Attorneys Office and only after the “victim” (the owner of the other vehicle involved in the hit and run) has provided proof to the court that all damages have been paid for.

 To summarize, all criminal matters can have a substantial impact on your future.
-A hit and run is often accompanied by a three to six month suspension of your driver’s license.
-Always consult with a professional before you plead guilty to a misdemeanor Hit and Run charge.
+A hit and run are often accompanied by a three to six month suspension of your driver’s license.
+Always consult with a professional lawyer before you plead guilty to a misdemeanor Hit and Run charge.